 - Table storage

-Now that we have learnt about triggers,input and output bindings,our next step would be to use the same function what we created earlier to add an output binding that stores unstructured data in a Cosmos DB document storage.
+Now that we have learned about triggers, input, and output bindings, our next step would be to use the same function that we created earlier to add an output binding that stores unstructured data in a Cosmos DB document storage.